andradegui/andradegui/README.md

 - I have been working on Noovi as IT Intern
 - At college I study Technology in Systems For Internet
 - I like to study English and Spanish
-- Lately I have been learning HMTL, CSS, JS and PHP
+- Lately I have been learning JS, TS, PHP, Laravel and Angular

 ## Connect with me:
 <a href="https://www.linkedin.com/in/guilherme-rafael-andrade-lima-426a16188/" target="blank">